Culture of the Umayyad Caliphate

 The Umayyad Mosque in Damascus, Syria.
 Completed 715 AD.

-As the first established caliphate, following the Islamic Conquest beginning in 622 AD, the Umayyads captured and occupied the former Byzantine and Sasanian Empires, from Mesopotamia to the Iberian Peninsula until 750 AD (its offshoot persisted in the Iberian Peninsula until 1031 AD) This initial period was catalysed after the death of Muhammad, and marked the formative years of Islamic art.
+As the second established caliphate, following the early Muslim conquests beginning in 622 CE, the Umayyads captured and occupied the former Byzantine and Sasanian Empires, from the Iberian Peninsula in the west to Transoxiana and Sindh in the east until 750 CE (its offshoot persisted in Spain until 1031 CE) This initial period was catalyzed after the death of the Islamic prophet Muhammad, and marked the formative years of Islamic art and Islamic architecture.